The 2010 Tissot Luxury Chronometer Powermatic 80 watch sports a more refined version of the new ETA CO7.111 self-winding caliber.

-The recently presented Tissot Luxury Automatic sports a more refined version of the new Powermatic 80 (aka ETA CO7.111) self-winding caliber that also happens to power the gorgeous Certina DS Powermatic 80 Limited Edition that we have already reviewed briefly last week.
-Still, this particular iteration of the movement is not only better decorated but is also much more precise, since it is built with more carefully selected parts and is better adjusted.
+Still, this particular iteration of the movement is not only better decorated but is also more precise, since it is built with more carefully selected parts and is better adjusted.

 Yes, although Tissot is not the first brand that comes to mind when it comes to ‘real’ chronometers, this version of the Powermatic 80 is indeed officially certified as such by the Swiss chronometer authority COSC.

-Looking as a result of the natural evolution of the good ole ETA 2824, the movement is a trifle slower than its ancestor but sports a number of enhancements that visibly increase its energy efficiency (and also, probably, its life span).
+Looking as a result of the natural evolution of the good ole ETA 2824, the movement is slower than its ancestor: 3 Hz (21,600 vibrations per hour) vs 4hz (28,800 vibrations per hour.)
+However, it also sports a number of enhancements that seriously increase its energy efficiency delivering about 80 hours of power reserve.
+This is almost twice than the average 40 hours of the 2824.

 Compared to the version that powers the aforementioned Certina watch, this version also sports a lot more elaborated decor not only on its stainless steel oscillating weight but also on the bridges.